Collections & Community Archive

 Recently a development group has secured a one year lease on the now empty Carinish School, with a view to obtaining funding to refurbish it and move the collection from the Council store in Torlum, Benbecula nearer to home.

-In addition, Comann Eachdraidh Uibhist a Tuath hold a wide-ranging photographic collection of approximately 3500 prints and transparencies, mainly copies of the originals.
+In addition, Comann Eachdraidh Uibhist a Tuath hold a wide-ranging photographic collection of approximately 6000 prints and transparencies, mainly copies of the originals.
 The majority of the photographs are currently held in the museum at Taigh Chearsabhagh and are available to visitors free of charge.
-A recent addition to the Collection is the Runrig Archive of images and printed memorabilia charting the band’s history from their formation in North Uist in 1973 to the present day.
+An important part of the Collection is the Runrig Archive of images and printed memorabilia charting the band’s history from their formation in North Uist in 1973 to the present day.